-Provides the student with the knowledge and skills needed for entry-level positions in multimedia and web publishing.
-Multimedia combines, graphics, audio, and video within an interactive environment.

-• IB Digital Society 1 TBD

-The first of two courses that constitute the International Baccalaureate (IB) requirements.
+Provides a thorough study of computer science that is the equivalent of the material covered in the first year of computer science at most colleges and universities.
+The course includes programming methodology, features of programming languages, data structures, algorithms, and the structure and responsible use of computer systems.
+AP Computer Science Principles 477500AW This course meets computer literacy requirement for graduation.
+PREREQUISITE: Computer Science Essentials or equivalent.
+Computer Science Principles implements the College Board's new AP CS Principles framework.
+Students work in teams to develop computational thinking and solve problems.
+The course does not aim to teach mastery of a single programming language but aims instead to develop computational thinking, to generate excitement about the field of computing, and to introduce computational tools that foster creativity.
+The course aims to engage students to consider issues raised by the present and future societal impact of computing.
+This course is endorsed by the College Board, giving students the opportunity to take the AP CSP exam for college credit. • IB Digital Society 1 The first of two courses that constitute the International Baccalaureate (IB) requirements.
 This is an interdisciplinary course which explores the impact and importance of digital systems and technologies in the contemporary world.
 Students use concepts such as change, identity and values to investigate real-world examples of data, algorithms, computers, networks and the internet, media, artificial intelligence, robots and autonomous technologies.
 Inquiry-based tasks and projects allow students to evaluate diverse sources relevant to digital society, investigate impacts and implications of digital systems for people and communities, and reflect on emerging trends and future developments.
-Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges.

-• IB Digital Society 2 PREREQUISITE: IB Digital Society 1.
+Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges. • IB Digital Society 2 PREREQUISITE: IB Digital Society 1.